rendra7/Exploring_Transformer-Based_and_Traditional_NLP_Methods/README.md

 ### Objectives:
 1. Compare the performance of **BERT** with **TF-IDF** + **SVM** on sentiment analysis tasks.
-2. Highlight the trade-offs between accuracy and computational resources for each approach.
+2. Highlight the trade-offs between accuracy, precision, recall, and F1-score for each approach.
-3. Highlight model behavior on nuanced examples
+3. Highlight model behavior on nuanced/contextual text.

 ---